PydataKampala-Open-Source/Uganda-Elections/README.md

 # Uganda-Elections
-This project seeks to glean insights from the Uganda Elections data since 1996 to present (2026) General Elections.
+This project seeks to design, and implement a user friendly and interactive dahsboard for the Uganda Elections data since 1996 to present (2026) General Elections.

 ---
 ### Objectives